 Waiver of Subrogation.
 Notwithstanding any other provision of this Lease, Landlord and Tenant each waives its right against the other party (the “Benefited Party”) for any loss of, or damage to, any of the waiving party’s property located at the Premises to the extent the loss or damage is or would be covered by the ISO special causes of loss form (CP 10 30) with the property in question insured for the full replacement cost, whether or not the waiving party actually carries such insurance, recovers under such insurance, or self-insures the loss or damage, and whether or not the loss is due to the negligent acts or omissions of the Benefited Party, or Landlord Party or Tenant Party, as applicable, except the waiver in this sentence shall not apply to the extent the loss or damage arises from the gross negligence or willful misconduct of the Benefited Party or Landlord Party or Tenant Party, as applicable.
-Each party’s waiver in this Section includes a waiver of the right to recover any deductibles and self-insured retentions incurred by such waiving party in connection with a loss to which the waiver in this Section applies.
 The mutual waivers in this Section shall be in addition to, and not in limitation or derogation of, any other waiver or release contained in this Lease with respect to any loss of, or damage to, property of the parties hereto.
 Each party shall ensure that its insurance policies required under this Lease permits the waiver in this Section, so that such party’s waiver shall not invalidate or impair any of its coverage, and shall upon request provide the other party with evidence of such arrangements.

 Self-Insurance.
 Tenant may self-insure some or all of the risks covered by the insurance that it is otherwise obligated to maintain under this Lease and, accordingly, not to maintain the policies that are otherwise required hereunder, subject to the following requirements: (i) Tenant Guarantor having a tangible net worth of at least Three Hundred Million Dollars ($300,000,000); (ii) no bankruptcy of Tenant Guarantor having occurred; and (iii) Tenant Guarantor maintaining appropriate loss reserves as required by Legal Requirements.
 All amounts paid or required to be paid and all losses or damages resulting from risks for which Tenant has elected to self-insure will be subject to the waiver of subrogation provisions of this Section 9 as to property insurance and will not limit Tenant’s indemnification obligations set forth in Section 18.